 Akka Mahadevi ji

 Over a Jaljeera drink that she very kindly offered me, I asked her to share some memories of her father.
 That is when she told me about her growing up in this very house.
 She spoke about how her father Mallikarjun Mansur used to get up at 4 AM and do his ‘Abhyaas’ or Singing practice.
 She said he could sing at any hour and once he was singing the world ceased to exist for him.
-She recalled how she and her siblings were supposed to sing Sanskrit shlokas every evening at least for an hour before dinner.
+And then she recalled how she and her siblings were supposed to sing Sanskrit shlokas every evening at least for an hour before dinner.
 When I asked her which ones, she sang a bit of Siddhalingam Stotra for me.
 It was overwhelming to hear her sing only for me.

 I was curious if the house was always white and she said – yes, this was the favorite color of my father and he always wore white.
 I am sure I have seen some white houses before but somehow the white color at Mallikarjun Mansur’s house oozed out an aura of purity.
 She pointed me to the pictures of him eating at home and performing pooja.